-Marilyn Krieger, a certified cat behavior consultant and author of “Naughty No More!
-Change Unwanted Behaviors Through Positive Reinforcement,” says that hunting is in a cat’s DNA.
+The benefits of playtime for cats are manifold, says Marilyn Krieger, a certified cat behavior consultant and author of “Naughty No More!
+Change Unwanted Behaviors Through Positive Reinforcement.”
+In fact, hunting is in a cat’s DNA.
 Most types of indoor play, she adds, give cats an outlet to act instinctually, releasing dopamine, the brain’s pleasure chemical.

 To that end, play is also a huge stress reliever, says certified cat behavior consultant Ingrid Johnson.
 “There isn’t a better way to get the ants out of their pants,” she says.
 “If we don’t give them an outlet or the tools they need to release that stress, they can suffer behavior, emotional or even physical consequences.”